-Community Partnerships and Education – Volunteers work with high schools, colleges, universities, and community nonprofits to engage students, teachers, and community members in the Fest.
-Our programming often serves as the entry point for students and community members to interact with the magical, life-altering force we call True/False!
+Community Partnerships and Education – Our programming often serves as the entry point for students and community members to interact with the magical, life-altering force we call True/False!
 The majority of our volunteer time is spent organizing and facilitating Fest educational events, and assisting community members and organizations in Fest engagement.
 If you’re into community education and getting to meet incredible community members and students from Columbia, MO and beyond, come join us!

 Errand Runners – Are you reliable?
 Have your own transportation?
 Do you have limited time during the Fest, but have a flexible schedule and still want to volunteer?
 Then we need YOU to work in the office and run errands in the weekends and daytime hours leading up to and during the Fest.
 Specify your daytime and weekend availability in February/March on your application.

-Music – If the musical side of the fest is where your passions lie, sign up to help our music team with all aspects of fest life for musicians!
-As a music volunteer you might lend a hand in the musicians lounge, at showcase concerts, in the music merch booth, as tech support during events, on our advertising/street team, or as a musician liaison/driver- all integral parts of making the soundtrack of True/False ring out.
+Music – If the musical side of the Fest is where your passions lie, sign up to help our music team with all aspects of Fest life for musicians!
+As a music volunteer you might lend a hand at showcase concerts, as tech support during events, on our advertising/street team, or as a musician liaison/driver- all integral parts of making the soundtrack of True/False ring out.
 No matter the task, you’ll work closely with our visiting guests and T/F staff to help make the musicians feel at home!
 Volunteers involved in music preferred but not necessary.

-Photo – Our small and mighty photo team is charged with the ambitious task of capturing it all: pre-fest design and construction, set up, special events, parties, panels and discussions, filmmakers, education outreach, music, art, break down and everything in between!
+Photo – Our small and mighty photo team is charged with the ambitious task of capturing it all: pre-Fest design and construction, set up, special events, parties, panels and discussions, filmmakers, education outreach, music, art, break down and everything in between!
 Our goal is to capture strong, iconic, storytelling images for the Fest’s archives and for its sponsors.
-Images are posted to the T/F blog and Facebook albums each day of the Fest.
 Experienced photographers preferred; General and Juggernaut volunteers accepted.
 Please include links to your website or portfolio/blog site in the special skills portion of your application.
 You will need to provide your own equipment.
-Lightroom is required for part of our post-production workflow.
+The team also includes cell phone photographers and photo editors.
+Lightroom is required for part of our post-production workflow for editors.
 All or some hours may be completed before the Fest.